Loading...

 Installation of the New Windshield

-The new windshield is then carefully placed into position.
+The new windshield is carefully placed into position.
 High-quality adhesive is applied to ensure a strong bond between the glass and the vehicle's frame.

 Curing Time